God Redeems His People

 A collective of musicians, tech volunteers, and Scripture readers that help lead our congregation in faithful and heartfelt worship.
 In particular, we are looking for more volunteers to run projection and sound.

-Join us on Sunday, February 5 at 7 pm in the sanctuary, for an informal hymn sing.
+Join us on Sunday, Oct.
+8 in the sanctuary for an informal hymn sing.
 Bring your requests!

 Contact the Office